 Just near the booking button is an empty space and opportunity.

-Click Triggers are little things you put near the booking button to get rid of last minute anxieties.
+Click triggers are little things you put near the booking button to get rid of last-minute anxieties.
 They’re reminders of why they should book with you.
-Joanna Wiebe from CopyHackers.com deserves all the credit for this one.
+Joanna Wiebe from Copyblogger(opens in a new tab) deserves all the credit for this one.

 I’d put two things: